kaiwalsh1/EmployeeTrackerHomework/README.md

 By: Kai Walsh

 ## Description
-Built a content management system from scratch using the command-line to manage a company's employee database using Node.js, Inquirer, and MySql.
+Built a content management system from scratch using the command-line to manage a company's employee database.
+This CMS allows you to view and interact with information stored in the database.